polhenarejos/picokeys-docs/docs/picokeyapp/fido/slots/yubiotp.md

 # Slot: Yubico OTP

-This page describes the **Yubico OTP slot type** available in PicoKeyApp.
+This page describes the **Yubico OTP slot type** available in PicoKey App.

 The Yubico OTP slot generates one-time passwords following the **Yubico OTP specification** and emits them as **keyboard input** when triggered.